CorporateVault LogoCorporateVault

 Key Takeaway

-Rehypothecation occurs when a broker-dealer uses the assets pledged as collateral by its clients for its own purposes, such as securing its own borrowing.
-Technically, this creates a Collateral Multiplier effect in the shadow banking system.
-For forensic auditors, the focus is on Segregation requirements (Rule 15c3-3), the validation of Re-pledging limits, and the detection of Collateral Deficits—where multiple parties claim ownership of the same underlying asset.
+Rehypothecation occurs when a broker-dealer uses assets pledged as collateral by its clients to secure its own borrowing or to facilitate its own trades.
+Technically, this creates a Collateral Multiplier effect in the shadow banking system, where a single security can support multiple layers of debt.
+For forensic auditors, the focus is on SEC Rule 15c3-3 (Segregation Requirements), the validation of Re-pledging limits, and the detection of Collateral Deficits—where "Title Transfer" arrangements have technically eroded the client’s legal ownership.

-TL;DR: Rehypothecation occurs when a broker-dealer uses the assets pledged as collateral by its clients for its own purposes, such as securing its own borrowing.
-Technically, this creates a Collateral Multiplier effect in the shadow banking system.
-For forensic auditors, the focus is on Segregation requirements (Rule 15c3-3), the validation of Re-pledging limits, and the detection of Collateral Deficits—where multiple parties claim ownership of the same underlying asset.
+TL;DR: Rehypothecation occurs when a broker-dealer uses assets pledged as collateral by its clients to secure its own borrowing or to facilitate its own trades.
+Technically, this creates a Collateral Multiplier effect in the shadow banking system, where a single security can support multiple layers of debt.
+For forensic auditors, the focus is on SEC Rule 15c3-3 (Segregation Requirements), the validation of Re-pledging limits, and the detection of Collateral Deficits—where "Title Transfer" arrangements have technically eroded the client’s legal ownership.

 🏛️ Technical Framework: Rule 15c3-3 and the 140% Limit

-In the United States, the SEC technically limits the amount of client assets a broker can rehypothecate:
+In the US financial system, the SEC technically limits the extent to which client assets can be re-pledged by a broker.

-1. The 140% Rule: A broker can technically re-pledge client assets worth up to 140% of the client’s net debit balance.
-If a client owes the broker $1M, the broker can use $1.4M of that client’s stock to secure its own financing.
+• The 140% Rule: A broker can technically rehypothecate client assets worth up to 140% of the client’s net debit (the amount the client borrowed on margin).
+If a client owes $100k, the broker can use $140k of that client’s stock to secure the broker's own bank loans.

 🔍 Forensic Indicators of "Custody Erosion"

-Investigators and regulators look for these technical signals of improper asset re-use:
+Investigators and prime brokerage auditors look for these technical signals of improper asset re-use:

 🏛️ The Vault: Real-World Reference Files

-To see how rehypothecation has fueled financial growth or contributed to systemic failure, cross-reference these dossiers in The Vault:
+To see how asset rehypothecation and systemic liquidity risks are technically audited, cross-reference these dossiers in The Vault:

 Frequently Asked Questions (FAQ)